cytecbg/ctgen-samples/README.md

 ```
 or by manually adding the ones you're interested in using `ctgen config add [path-to-profile]`.

-2. Verify that the profiles are properly registered run `ctgen config ls`
+2. Verify that the profiles are properly registered by running `ctgen config ls`

 3. Start an example MariaDB database server using docker, run:
 ```shell